-I had a partial bag of lentils leftover from making lentil soup some months ago, and decided they’d make a good fairly last minute dinner.
+I had a partial bag of lentils leftover from making lamb and lentil soup some months ago, and decided they’d make a good fairly last minute dinner.
 Unlike beans, lentils don’t have to be soaked, so you can make them quickly.

 Lentils and rice go together just as well as beans and rice, plus when you put them together you’ve got a complete protein.
 My mom always stressed this when I was a kid; it makes me laugh now.
 It’s a fairly quick, tasty dinner and it’s also pretty budget-friendly.